-.4.
-Commercial Operation Date Extensions
+5.4.6 Commercial Operation Date Extensions

 Extensions of less than three (3) cumulative years in the Commercial Operation Date of the Large Generating Facility to which the Interconnection Request relates are not material and should be handled through construction sequencing.
+The initial requested Commercial Operation Date used for this calculation is determined from the date proposed in the initial Interconnection Request (Revised LGIP Appendix 3).
+Such cumulative extensions are inclusive of extensions requested after execution by Interconnection Customer of the LGIA.

-Section .
+Section 6.
 Procedures for Interconnection Requests Submitted Prior to Effective Date of Standard Large Generator Interconnection Procedures